-Taking too many tablets may cause your blood pressure to become low or even dangerously low.
+Overdose may cause your blood pressure to become low or even dangerously low.
 You may feel dizzy, lightheaded, faint or weak.
-If blood pressure drop is severe enough shock can occur.
+If your blood pressure drop is severe enough shock can occur.
 Your skin could feel cool and clammy and you could lose consciousness.

 Excess fluid may accumulate in your lungs (pulmonary oedema) causing shortness of breath that may develop up to 24-48 hours after intake.
-Seek immediate medical attention if you take too many Amlodipine tablets.
+Seek immediate medical attention if you take too much Amlodipine.